-See how your primary school is doing
+Special-needs pupils 'struggle' with new tests

 Head teachers say special-needs education funding is in crisis.

-The government statistics show 18% of children with SEN reached the expected level in reading writing and mathematics, compared with 70% of their peers without special needs.
+The government statistics show 18% of children with SEN reached the expected level in reading, writing and mathematics, compared with 70% of their peers without special needs.

 Although SEN pupils' results edged upwards on last year, when 14% made the grade, their non-SEN peers boosted their results more dramatically from 62% to 70%.

-Teachers have been warning pupils with special needs, such as mild autism or dyslexia, would struggle in the tougher tests introduced last year.
+Teachers have been warning that pupils with special needs, such as mild autism or dyslexia, would struggle in the tougher tests introduced last year.

-A National Association of Head Teachers said it was "one of those situations where money is the solution and schools need the government's help".
+A National Association of Head Teachers' spokesman said it was "one of those situations where money is the solution and schools need the government's help".

+The tables also showed disadvantaged pupils still perform far worse than all other pupils in England, with around half passing the tests, compared to nearly two-thirds of non-disadvantaged.

+The gap between the two groups of pupils is now as wide as it was in 2012 at about 20 percentage points.

 But Schools Minister Nick Gibb hailed the achievements of pupils and teachers, saying they had responded well to the more rigorous curriculum.